scalastic/scalastic.github.io/_posts/en/2023-05-03-developer-guide-feature-delivery.markdown

 ## Conclusion

-As software developers, the choices we make when delivering a new feature have a profound impact on the overall success of a project.
-By carefully weighing the pros and cons of code abstraction, refactoring decisions, implementation choices, unit test implementation and coverage, and software design solutions, we can strike the right balance between short-term feature delivery and long-term code quality.
+As software developers, the choices we make when implementing a new feature have a profound impact on the overall success of a project.
+By carefully evaluating the benefits and drawbacks of code abstraction, refactoring decisions, implementation choices, unit test implementation and coverage, and software architecture, you must strike the right balance between delivering short-term features and ensuring long-term code quality.

-Remember that there is no one-size-fits-all solution, and the best choice may vary depending on the project's specific requirements, timeline, and team dynamics.
-It is crucial to engage in constructive discussions with your team, gather feedback, and make informed decisions based on the project's goals and constraints.
+It is important to remember that there is no universal solution, and the best choice may vary depending on the specific project requirements, timeline, and team dynamics.
+Engaging in constructive discussions with your team, gathering feedback, and making informed decisions based on project goals and constraints are essential.
+This last point is often the most challenging to implement, as everyone has their own perspective based on their experience and preferences.

+Another crucial point to remember is that there is always a significant cost associated with writing clean code, and too often, the priority of adding new features overshadows the work of refactoring and resolving technical debt, which is normal in an iterative development process.

-By being mindful of these choices and considering their implications, developers can contribute to the creation of well-designed, maintainable, and high-quality software that meets user expectations and drives the success of the project as a whole.
+By advocating for these viewpoints, you as developers can contribute to the creation of well-designed, maintainable, and high-quality software that meets user expectations and promotes the overall success of a project.